Leicester City's Iheanacho available for Manchester United clash as Rodgers predict Ndidi's return date

 Editors' Picks

-“He’s 100 per cent fine," the Northern Irish coach said in a press conference on Friday.
+“He’s 100 per cent fine," the Northern Irish coach said in a press conference on Friday, per Leicester Live.

 Rodgers disclosed that the combative midfielder won't return to action until after the next international break in November.